When.Sign in

 • The exact day shifts month to month, so hold it loosely.

-A single bright day, more or less.
-A surge of hormone releases the egg, and many people feel a matching lift, a small surplus of confidence, a sense of being equal to whatever the day holds.
-Some notice a brief one-sided twinge as it happens, usually nothing to worry about.
-Plenty of people feel none of this, and that is just as normal.
+Often a single good day.
+A hormone surge releases the egg, and many people feel a matching lift: a bit more confidence, a sense of being up for whatever comes.
+Some feel a brief one-sided twinge as it happens, which is almost always harmless.
+Many feel nothing at all, and that is normal too.

-If you have any say over when something important falls, this is a fair day to put yourself forward.
-The bright feeling is mostly mood and confidence; the raw ability underneath stays steady all month long, so lean on the lift when it comes, and trust yourself just as much on the flat days.
+If you can choose when something important happens, this is a fair day to put yourself forward.
+But the lift is mostly mood and confidence; your actual ability stays the same all month.
+So use the good days when they come, and trust yourself just as much on the flat ones.

 Good for